Everything seems to have “interactive” appended to it nowadays, is it another one of those buzzwords?

 There are lots of things to consider when thinking about different types of interactive content and how they’re going to fit with your buyer’s strategy.
 So, where do you start when pinpointing the kind of experience you want to create?

-Well, as an interactive studio, we specialise in creating interactive customer experiences that are built around your customer and focus on telling a story around the value and opportunities you create.
+Well, as a creative technology business, we specialise in creating interactive customer experiences that are built around your customer and focus on telling a story around the value and opportunities you create.

 Design with your customer in mind